LearnLib/alex/src/site/markdown/usage.md

 | /learn/results/statistics           | Generate statistics from learning results                 |
 | /learn/results/compare/\<testNos\>  | Side-by-side comparison of multiple learning results      |

+<div class="video" data-name="learning-experiment-modeling"></div>

+For a learning process, it is required to select a set of symbols that should be learned and to choose a single symbol that should be used to reset the application.
+The alphabet can be modeled by selecting single symbols or complete symbol groups.
+The reset symbol can be marked by clicking the blue circle on each entry.
+Note that you *can* include the reset symbol in the alphabet, but be sure that is what you want.

+From there on, a learning process can be started and ALEX learns your application.
+Optionally configure the learning process by the following points:

+**Algorithm** <br/>
+There are currently four algorithms supported: L\*, Discrimination Tree, DHC and TTT.
+As default, the L\* algorithm is set, but other ones might be faster.

+**Equivalence oracle** <br/>
+ALEX supports three kinds of oracles.
+The first one is *Random Word*, the second one is *Complete* and the last one is *Sample*.
+The first two oracles approximate equivalence queries automatically to find counterexamples while when using *Sample*, you are asked to search and enter them by yourself in between iterations.
+The default setting is *Random Word*.

+**Steps to learn** <br/>
+You can also define how many hypotheses should be generated at maximum.
+When the learner stops, you can still continue learning from this point.

+Furthermore a comment can be added that makes it easier to identify a specific learning result between others.

+While ALEX is learning there are some restrictions concerning the functionality which are:

+* You can not delete the current project
+* You can not start another learning process

 ### <a name="learning-experiment-modeling-hypothesis-interaction"></a> Hypothesis Interaction

 #### <a name="learning-experiment-modeling-internal-data-structures"></a> Internal Data Structures